-Curating the museum's collections are Professor Emeritus of Geology Dr. William A. Bassett and gemologist Elise A. Skalwold, '82.
-Bassett and Skalwold are authors and co-authors of mineralogical and gemological publications, including a 415 page coffee-table book, "The Edward Arthur Metzger Gem Collection."
-The volume is available locally in the lobby of the Johnson Museum of Art or by mailorder through Lithographie, LLC online bookstore here: http://www.lithographie.org/bookshop/the_edward_arthur_metzger.htm
+Dr. William A. Bassett and gemologist Elise A. Skalwold, '82.
+Bassett and Skalwold are co-authors of the 415 page coffee-table book, "The Edward Arthur Metzger Gem Collection."
+This volume is available locally in the lobby of the Johnson Museum of Art or by mail order through Lithographie, LLC online bookstore here: http://www.lithographie.org/bookshop/the_edward_arthur_metzger.htm

 While the Heasley Museum was originally organized on the Dana System, there are currently thematic displays designed to appeal to a wider audience.
 These include such themes as: minerals of New York State and the Finger Lakes Region; the seven crystal systems, unique characteristics of different species and groups (example: tourmaline, garnet, quartz); fluorescent minerals; optical effects in natural crystals and lapidary materials.